Kildeer, Illinois: Incorporation

 About March 12, 1959, the Lake County Board unanimously rejected Brickman's small lot zoning request.
 He sued to reverse the Board's decision, but in September the Circuit Court of Waukegan upheld the decision.
 In November Brickman lost his challenge of the Kildeer referendum; he said he would appeal the case to the Illinois Supreme Court.
 On June 9, 1960, the Supreme Court found in favor of Kildeer.
 The battle was over.
 Brickman left the area after selling a parcel of 475 acre to the Arthur T. Mcintosh Co., who developed the property as a subdivision called "Farmington".

 The new Kildeer village board had many tasks: First, it had to dispose of legal bills accumulated from opposing Brickman.
 Not having any revenue sources, the board appealed for contributions from the 45 families that made up the village.
 The funds received fell short by only $362.00, indicating a strong community spirit.
 The village president and three trustees (because of staggered terms) were appointed to one-year terms only.
 The first official village election was held in April 1959, at which time a new president, Harry P. Keeley Jr., and three new trustees were elected.
-These officials, along with the three remaining trustees, went to work establishing commissions, ordinances, codes and sources of revenue.
-This was no small task.
-Without a public facility, all meetings were held in their homes and long hours spent on village business.